AI-and-Blockchain/F23_HealthFederated/README.md

 **Rationale:** Allows for multiple hospitals to interface with the model without the need for a centralized authority.
 Blockchain will provide transparency and verifiability, and local differential privacy mechanisms will ensure privacy.

+# Dataset

+We use an image dataset with binary classification that predicts if a medical image has Covid or not.
+The dataset is vertically splitted among 4 parties so that each party holds a quadrant of each image.
+The split dataset can be retrieved using the Google Drive [link](https://drive.google.com/file/d/1LUGy0TA03C-wcLBk8YGDeVJ42u2yHmY_/view?usp=sharing).